Skip to main content

 Option A -- During booking creation:

-1. Open the New Booking panel (calendar-plus icon in the header).
+1. Open the New Booking panel (plus-circle icon in the header).

 2. Start typing a name.
 If no match is found, fill in the customer's details inline -- the system creates the record for you.